Lukenar11/MoleculeOS/docs/STYLES.md

 - No mixing of logic
 - No global variables except for intentionally defined kernel singletons
 - As few dependencies as possible between its components
+- The kernel may only access architecture-dependent kernel components using their APIs.

 ```txt
     kernel/